 As she recovered we began taking slow daily walks from her daughter’s house to the castle, a distance of 70m or so.
 Once arm in arm, we were overtaken by a youngish plump woman wearing a very short white broderie anglaise skirt and high wedged sandals.
 Peggy, a small, slight, stylish woman, watched the fat, exposed thighs thundering unsteadily ahead on the cobbles for a moment, then turned to me eyes twinkling, and said loudly in her cut-glass accent, ‘Why don’t you wear a skirt like that?’

 We would sit on the bench across from the castle, politely greeting passers-by, having the same conversation as we’d had the previous day and the day before that.
 Peggy would ask what the shrub was beside the door of the castle.
 ‘Oleander.’
 ‘Oh yes, of course,’ she’d reply.
 Some days I’d try and translate the board of information.
 The Templar castle dates from around the 12th century.
 ‘Peggy, this castle is only ten times older than you...how weird is that!’
 The castle’s unhappy history continues.
-The previous owner died leaving it jointly to his wife and his mistress; for the moment like these women - the castle, broods on.
+The previous owner died leaving it jointly to his wife and his mistress; like these warring women - the castle, broods on.